 Google searches for popular ways to break a cell phone are completely off the charts.
 On second thought, maybe “popular” is not the best word, because popular is a happy thing while busting your cell phone — AKA, Your Life As You Know It — is always sad.
 So with that in mind, following are the most common ways that you will crack your phone (if you haven’t already), and a few sensible tips so you can avoid the scenario altogether.

 A word about our data — it comes from you!
 That’s right, we decided to crowd-source this issue with our fans and followers to find out the leading ways to break your phone.
 Here are the top three:

 #1 Dropping Them

 The ominous “other” category… You wouldn’t believe some of the stories submitted here.
-The notable culprits have been sinkholes, stalled roller coaster rides, and other causes even stranger, but it seems like strange is abundant this year, because one in five submissions blamed the weird for their incapacitated phones.
+The notable culprits have been sinkholes, stalled roller coaster rides, and other causes even stranger.
+Strange is definitely the operative word this year, as one in five of our submissions blamed the weird for their incapacitated phones.

 Broken phone stories are like a rite of passage, and everyone seems to have one or two, but wouldn’t it be much easier to never have a broken phone in the first place?
 You can’t protect your phone from everything, but below we have listed several tips that’ll help keep your phone alive and valuable when trade-in time comes around.

 Note: this post has been updated 2/11/17 for accuracy.